-Even if a collision between a pedestrian and a car does not kill the pedestrian, the pedestrian can be left with catastrophic injuries that can affect the pedestrian for the rest of his or her life.
-Medical payments and other expenses can easily reach into the thousands of dollars over the course of the pedestrian’s lifetime.
-This makes it essential that injured pedestrians seek compensation for their injuries through a pedestrian crash lawsuit.
+Even if a pedestrian and car collision does not kill the pedestrian, the walker can be left with catastrophic injuries that can affect the pedestrian for the rest of their life.
+Medical payments and other expenses can easily reach thousands of dollars throughout the pedestrian’s lifetime.
+This makes it essential that injured parties seek compensation for losses through a personal injury lawsuit.Pedestrian Accidents and Resulting Injuries

-Most pedestrian collisions will result in damage to the pedestrian’s hips and/or legs as this is usually the first point of impact in any pedestrian collision (the location of the damage may be able to tell the angle at which the pedestrian was struck).
-After the initial impact, a pedestrian may be:
+Fortunately, the best pedestrian accident attorney from Roseville can examine the claimant’s injuries and the damage to the motor vehicle involved.
+The injury lawyer will use this information to help prove their client’s case.
+Most pedestrian collisions will damage the pedestrian’s hips and/or legs as this is usually the first point of impact in any pedestrian collision (the location of the damage may be able to tell the angle at which the pedestrian was struck).

 - Other careless behavior.

 Conventional wisdom might tell you that a pedestrian always has the right of way.
-This is not always true, as a pedestrian can be found to have contributed to his or her own injuries through careless or negligent conduct (such as disobeying a crosswalk control signal or crossing the street at a place other than a marked crosswalk).
+This is not always true, as a pedestrian can be found to have contributed to their own injuries through careless or negligent conduct (such as disobeying a crosswalk control signal or crossing the street at a place other than a marked crosswalk).
 This can result in a reduction of the damages awarded to the pedestrian.